 - The Defense Announcement Deadline for Fall 2017 is October 6th, by 4:30pm

 - The Defense Deadline Deadline for Fall 2017 is December 8th, by 4:30pm

 Within the first four weeks of the defense semester, students must schedule the day, time, and location of their defense and get it approved by the full faculty committee.
 All committee members are expected to be present at the defense.
 Students with creative projects that require special space reservations, technical considerations, or coordination of performers may want to consider turning in the Defense Announcement early for logistical reasons.

-Once the defense is scheduled complete the Defense Announcement and turn it in to the Honors Program office (HSF2003) by no later than 4:30pm the day of the posted deadline.
+Once the defense is scheduled, complete the Defense Announcement and turn it in to the Honors Program office (HSF2003) by no later than 4:30pm the day of the posted deadline.
 For this semester, the deadline has been extended two weeks due to the impacts of weather-related university closures, to October 6th.